-In 2017 our property tax revenues decreased due to a continued decline in oil and gas valuations.
+In 2018 our property tax revenues stabilized from the prior year due to an increase in residential assessments and new construction.
 Fire district management was alerted by the Assessor's office that oil and gas values would see declines starting in fiscal 2012.
 In preparation for the projected decline the district committed a majority of the excess revenue from 2010 to reserves, did not fill several open administrative positions, froze wages and reduced spending where appropriate without reducing services.

-The District offset property tax decreases with grant monies received including \$127,000 for capital projects and \$25,000 for property mitigation.
-The wildland fire program continued to have a positive impact on the finances of the District as serving as a cooperator to local state and national fires provided the district with \$446,931 in additional revenues.
+The District offset property tax decreases with grant monies received including \$33,000 for capital projects, \$116,000 for staffing and \$55,000 for property mitigation.
+The wildland fire program continued to have a positive impact on the finances of the District as serving as a cooperator to local state and national fires provided the district with \$1,143,751 in additional revenues.
 These additional revenues allowed the District to increase services to national standards and stabilize the financial positions and cash reserves of the District.
 In the last several years, the District has increased reserves by over \$1,200,000.